SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/GenericParametersAndArguments.md

 expresses the constraints that `S1` and `S2` conform to the `Sequence` protocol and that the elements of both sequences must be of the same type.
-For integer generic parameters, the `==` operator requires the parameters' values to be equal.
+For integer generic parameters, the `==` operator specifies a requirement for their values.
-In this case,
-both parameters must be integer generic parameters.
+You can require two integer generic parameters to have the same value, or you can require a specific integer value for the integer generic parameter.

 Any type argument substituted for a type parameter must meet all the constraints and requirements placed on the type parameter.